 Almost on the wrong bus thanks to a Buddhist monk

 While waiting for the bus to arrive, a Buddhist monk looks at my ticket and shows a bus that I should board.
 Fortunately, someone from the bus station staff intervenes.
 I purchased a ticket for an AC (air-conditioned) bus, the one the monk pointed out to me is a local, third class bus.
-A little later my vehicle arrives, which the monk also enters.
+A little later, my vehicle arrives, which the monk also enters.
 The journey takes approximately one hour.
 By the time we are almost at our destination, I start to pay attention to signs announcing Si Satchanalai historical park.

 Dropped off at the second entrance of Si Satchanalai historical park

 Some more tourists are on the bus.
 An English-speaking girl asks to get off in Mueang Gae, the Old City.
-Whether the conductor has understood her remains unclear, but at a particular moment, the bus stops, and we are instructed to disembark.
+Whether the conductor has understood her remains unclear, but the bus stops at a particular moment, and we are instructed to disembark.
 We are at the entrance of Wat Mahathat, which is actually the second gateway of Si Satchanalai historical park, but that is good enough to start our exploration of the site.

 Need to cross a suspension bridge to reach the site

 Immediately we are approached by a young Thai who rents out bicycles.
 But an old lady is also waving with a sign.
 According to the young woman, both rental places share the same manager, which I don`t believe at all.
 So out of sympathy, I cross the street and rent a bike from the old lady.
 To reach Wat Mahathat, I have to pass a suspension bridge.
 For safety’s sake, I do this on foot, with the bicycle in my hand.
 The reward is grandiose, a well-preserved Khmer-style temple, with some sitting and one standing Buddha.
 This place looks much more impressive than Sukhothai.